PRIMARY SOURCE DATABASES

 HeinOnline provides full text access to a wide range of international journal articles, although predominantly American.
 Hein's focus is making available full text articles starting with the earliest articles so the most recent articles may not be available full text.
 There is a guide below or click here

 Lloyds Law Reports is for maritime law cases.
-NOTE: when you get to the main page, 14 publications are listed - UKZN only has a subscription to Lloyds Law Reports
+NOTE: when you get to the main page, 14 publications are listed - UKZN only has a subscription to Lloyds Law Reports.
+NOT AVAILABLE AT PRESENT

 Taylor and Francis provides some full text access to a wide range of journals in different disciplines.
 Access can be via T & F directly or via the icatalogue.
 The SA Journal on Human Rights is now only available on T & F.